 Here's an example of a survey on the Homepage

 Your learners have expressed their interest in crafting a course.
-Now, you want to compare them with your actual training roadmap so your Leaders can start crafting engaging courses.
+Now, you want to compare them with your actual training roadmap so your Champions can start crafting engaging courses.

-Here's our your platform can help you connect your Leaders with your training projects:
+Here's our your platform can help you connect your Champions with your training projects:

 - Bingo!
-You found wanna-be Leaders whose projects match yours.
+You found wanna-be Champions whose projects match yours.
 You can confirm their request to grant them authoring rights and get them started.

-Becoming a Leader is hard.
+Becoming a Champion is hard.
 It takes courage and confidence to decide to create courses to make people grow.

-Your role as an L&D manager is to review your Leaders' courses in a supportive way.
+Your role as an L&D manager is to review your Champions' courses in a supportive way.
 Here's our suggested plan of action:

-- Create a private group for your Leaders to get a sense of community and share best practices
+- Create a private group for your Champions to get a sense of community and share best practices

-- Provide Leaders with content creation resources to help them along the way: share your proofreading guidelines and/or course templates they can build from
+- Provide Champions with content creation resources to help them along the way: share your proofreading guidelines and/or course templates they can build from

 - Reviewing your Champions' content in a supportive way is key to avoiding frustration.
 Make sure you watch their courses rapidly (in less than a week) so they truly feel like they improve over time